-Leibovitz, whose iconic portraits have graced countless magazines, album covers, and gallery walls, has overcome the inherent challenges of portrait photography better than most.
-But you don’t need to be a world-class celebrity photographer — or even a professional armed with fancy gear — to take amazing photos of the people around you.
+Leibovitz, whose iconic portrait photographs have graced countless magazines, album covers, and gallery walls, has overcome the inherent challenges of portrait photography better than most.
+But you don’t need to be a world-class celebrity photographer — or even a professional armed with fancy photography gear — to take amazing portrait photos of the people around you.

-Use The Right Lens For The Perfect Portrait
+1. Use The Right Lens For Perfect Portrait Photography

-When it comes to taking great portraits, there are few factors more crucial than the lens you’re using.
-Camera lenses come in a variety of shapes, sizes, apertures, and focal lengths, but the gist is this: not every lens was built for portrait photography.
-In general, photographers tend to avoid using wider angle lenses for portraits and instead opt for a tighter focal length, like a 100mm or a classic 85mm prime lens.
+When it comes to portrait photography tips, there are few factors more crucial than the lens you’re using.
+Camera lenses come in a variety of shapes, sizes, apertures, and focal lengths, but the gist is this: not every camera lens was built for portrait photography.
+In general, photographers tend to avoid using wider angle lenses for portrait photos and instead opt for a tighter focal length, like a 100mm or a classic 85mm prime lens.

 The lens’s focal length matters for a few reasons.
 First, a tighter lens tends to capture subjects in a more flattering and realistic manner, without the distortions often introduced by wider angle glass.
 Second, a tighter lens like a 100mm, 85mm, or even 50mm prime lens allows the photographer to stand at a more comfortable distance from the subject.
 The last thing anyone wants is somebody getting in their personal space and aiming a camera lens a few inches away from their face.
 Keeping your portrait subjects comfortable is important, and a topic we’ll explore in more detail below.

-Your portrait lens should also allow for a wide open, or ‘fast,’ aperture.
-The smaller the f-stop number — f/1.8 or f/1.4 is perfect, but anything lower than f/4 will do — the faster the lens and thus the more capable it is of letting in more light so you can keep your shutter speed high, which is important for freezing movement and capturing detail.
+Your portrait photo lens should also allow for a wide open, or ‘fast,’ aperture.
+The smaller the f-stop number — f/1.8 or f/1.4 is perfect, but anything lower than f/4 will do — the faster the lens and thus the more capable it is of letting in more light so you can keep your shutter speed high, which is important for freezing movement and capturing detail within portrait photos.

-A wider aperture also allows for a more shallow depth-of-field so your photographs can have a blurry, sometimes even dreamy-looking background.
-This out-of-focus background effect — or bokeh, as it’s often known as — can be a very desirable aesthetic detail for portraits, especially if they’re taken against busy and potentially distracting background scenery.
+A wider aperture also allows for a more shallow depth-of-field so your portrait photos can have a blurry, sometimes even dreamy-looking background.
+This out-of-focus background effect — or bokeh, as it’s often known as — can be a very desirable aesthetic detail for portrait photography, especially if they’re taken against busy and potentially distracting background scenery.

-Conventional SLR lenses aren’t your only option when it comes to seeking out a portrait-friendly lens.
-Vintage-style art lenses like Lomography’s Petzval lenses can produce beautiful portraits with a stunning bokeh effect.
-For smartphone photographers, add-on accessory lenses like Moment’s 58mm smartphone lens will enable more professional-looking portraits without the cost and heft of fancy camera gear.
+Conventional SLR lenses aren’t your only option when it comes to seeking out a portrait photo-friendly lens.
+Vintage-style art lenses like Lomography’s Petzval lenses can produce beautiful portrait photos with a stunning bokeh effect.
+For smartphone photographers, add-on accessory lenses like Moment’s 58mm smartphone lens will enable more professional-looking portrait photographs without the cost and heft of fancy camera gear.

 Every photograph is made of light.
 And when it comes to the art of perfectly capturing people, the source, nature, and amount of light in the scene are especially important.

-Whenever possible, try to make use of natural light.
-If you’re shooting indoors, positioning your subject near a window or another natural light source is the way to go.
-Just be mindful of where the light is coming from in relation to your subject — the light should illuminate the person’s face, not shine in from behind them and create a backlit photo.
+Here’s one of our tried-and-true portrait photography tips: Whenever possible, try to make use of natural light.
+If you’re shooting portrait photography indoors, positioning your subject near a window or another natural light source is the way to go.
+Just be mindful of where the light is coming from in relation to your subject — the light should illuminate the person’s face in the portrait photo, not shine in from behind them and create a backlit photo.

 If you’re outside, you might think the abundance of natural light is a blessing.
 It can be, but it depends on when, where, and how you’re shooting.
-In general, photographers shooting people outside try to avoid direct sunlight because of the harsh shadows it can cast on people’s faces.
-Instead, aim for an overcast day or shoot at a time of day when the sun isn’t as high in the sky — the magic glow of “golden hour” just before the sun sets is a favorite for many photographers.
-To further harness the power of the sun for your own creative purposes, you can use reflector discs as an easy, portable way to light your subjects and give your portraits that extra visual flair.
+In general, photographers shooting portrait photography outside try to avoid direct sunlight because of the harsh shadows it can cast on people’s faces.
+Instead, aim for an overcast day or shoot portrait photos at a time of day when the sun isn’t as high in the sky — the magic glow of “golden hour” just before the sun sets is a favorite for many photographers.
+To further harness the power of the sun for your own creative purposes, you can use reflector discs as an easy, portable way to light your subjects and give your portrait photos that extra visual flair.

 Portrait photographers often use professional studio lighting to capture their subjects in stunning, magazine-ready detail.
 You can always invest in your own studio lighting and become acquainted with common portrait lighting techniques like butterfly lighting, Rembrandt lighting, and split or side lighting.
 To keep things simple and more portable, there are plenty of more lightweight lighting accessories like ring lights on the market.

-Pro tip: For added dramatic effect, try positioning your light source in front of the subject and focus on their eyes in a way that achieves the “catch lights” you often see in the eyes of models on professional shoots.
+Portrait photo pro tip: For added dramatic effect, try positioning your light source in front of the subject and focus on their eyes in a way that achieves the “catch lights” you often see in the eyes of models on professional shoots.
 You don’t have to stick with standard white lighting, either.
-Affordable, colored LED lights are an easy way to get truly creative and take your portraits up a notch aesthetically.
+Affordable, colored LED lights are an easy way to get truly creative and take your portrait photos up a notch aesthetically.

 Most people aren’t naturally comfortable having their picture taken.
 To compensate for this, the photographer has to do everything in their power to ensure the subject is comfortable when the camera shutter starts firing.
 The gear itself matters.
 Shooting with a portrait-appropriate lens that lets you maintain some distance and generally minimize the amount of gadgetry and lighting in somebody’s face is a great start.

 The environment matters, too.
 Sometimes, we have to shoot portraits in a more formal studio setting.
-In many cases, photographing somebody in a more casual, familiar-feeling environment can help capture their true essence by showing them in their element and making them a little more comfortable.
+In many cases, another one of our portrait photography tips will work wonders: Photograph somebody in a more casual, familiar-feeling environment.
+This can help capture their true essence by showing them in their element and making them a little more comfortable.

 By far the greatest strides in building comfort with your subject will come from interpersonal interaction.
 Just making casual, genuine conversation before shooting will go a long way toward making a connection and ensuring the person is comfortable once you lift the camera up and start firing away.
 Even then, there’s no reason to disappear behind the camera.
 Keep the conversation going, maintain eye contact between shots, and if at all possible, try to make them laugh for optimal results.